 116 The Athenaeum, Mayfair

 What: 116 at The Athenaeum bills its afternoon tea as ‘fit for royalty’.
 While we can’t promise you’ll bump into The Queen scoffing miniature cakes, we can guarantee that you’ll get to enjoy a whole host of afternoon tea treats.
-The selection of sandwiches to start include classic fillings such as egg mayo with garden herbs, while homemade sweets see the likes of a strawberries and cream roulade and a fruity macaron.
+The selection of sandwiches to start include classic fillings such as egg mayo with chive and caraway, while homemade sweets see the likes of a yuzu and lime curd tart and dark chocolate and earl grey tea ganache on the menu.
 You can also add 90 minutes of free-flowing Prosecco for just £15 extra.